 VW class action gathers momentum in Australia, with a personal injury law firm lodging first round documents in the Federal Court; which could result in refunds up to $5 billion dollars if successful.
 Ninety one thousand Australian owners of Volkswagen diesel cars have vehicles fitted with the pollution test cheating devices.
 The huge German motor car company is facing massive financial reprisals internationally, in both class actions. and loss of sales due to consumer backlashes.

-Bannister Law, filed two class actions: one against Volkswagen Australia and another against Audi Australia, as they are separate legal entities.
+Bannister Law filed two class actions: one against Volkswagen Australia and another against Audi Australia, as they are separate legal entities.
 The basis of the class actions is that both VW and Audi guaranteed, under consumer laws, that the automobiles were fit for their purpose and defect free.
-Maurice Blackburn later announced that seven thousand consumers had registered for its class action to be filed shortly.
+Another very large Australian legal firm based in Melbourne later announced that seven thousand consumers had registered for its class action to be filed shortly.
 Nearly, fifty legal firms, globally, have filed class actions against Volkswagen.

 VW Australia. assures its customers that the cars are technically safe to drive; but lawyers stress the point is that these vehicles are emitting far in excess of the permitted nitrogen oxide emissions in this country, and that they would not have passed the Australian design standards.
 Basically, they would not have been allowed to be sold in this country if they were not fitted with the pollution cheating devices.
 This occurrence has been blamed on a single automotive engineer who worked for Volkswagen, but many industry watchers have scoffed at this as an unrealistic lame excuse.
 The question being asked is, how could this affect so many vehicles worldwide without VW management’s knowledge?